 The IAA states that “The Hasmonean rebellion against Hellenistic rule and the Seleucid dynasty was initiated after anti-Jewish decrees of Antiochus IV and led to the Hasmonean state’s southward expansion as described in the Books of the Maccabees and writings of Josephus.”

-Destruction layer of fortress yields weapons, other artifacts, of the battle
+Destruction layer of the fortress yields weapons of the battle

 The IAA states that the newly-discovered fortress, measuring 15 × 15 meters (49 X 49 feet), was constructed with “boulders 3 meters (9.8 feet) thick with a sloping outer glacis to prevent the wall from being scaled.
 The inside of the fortress was divided into seven rooms and was preserved to an exceptional height of roughly 2 meters (6.5 feet).”